1. Keep Giving Tuesday in Perspective

 For help setting up a text-to-give campaign for your organization, check out Qgiv’s text fundraising guide.

 Selling products during your Giving Tuesday campaign is a great way to boost revenue while engaging your supporters.
-Plus, it provides an additional incentive for supporters to contribute.
+Plus, it provides an additional incentive for supporters to contribute, as they will love getting a little something in return for their generosity!

 Host a Dinner Event